patcable/onair/README.md

 The lack of output is normal.
 Find an application that enables the microphone or camera, and watch your light change color!
 It should change color back to the inactive color once you close the application.
 This works across any application on macOS!
 It's very satisfying.

+## Start OnAir Automatically

+If `onair run` works well for you, you can make it run in the background automatically.

+First, symlink `/usr/local/bin/onair` to `$GOPATH/bin/onair`, then toss the launch agent plist in `~/Library/LaunchAgents/net.pcable.onair.plist`.
+You can find that plist file in this repository.

+Load the launch configuration with `launchctl load ~/Library/LaunchAgents/net.pcable.onair.plist` and it'll start immediately.

 ## Issues
 PRs are welcome!
 I'm happy to look at those as time allows.
 If you run into issues, opening an issue is the best way to get my attention, but it might be a while.
 I should probably add in better debug log support to make this a bit easier on myself.
 Coming soon :)